christopheredrian/cee-batch-gitbrowser/README.md

 # cee-batch-gitbrowser
-My custom collation of addons for Kodi Addons
+Custom collation of addons for Kodi Addons